vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Great!
 Take a break, you deserve it!

 And you know how to take this to production?
 Remember creating a pull request between _staging_ and _master_ branches on [GitHub]?
-Same process should push things to production on Heroku, once you merge the pull request.
+The same process should push things to production on Heroku, once you merge the pull request.

 **Logs:**
 There are three logs on Heroku that you'll find useful.